We rent two general types of firearms: NON-FIRING REPLICAS (below) and BLANK FIRING

 $10.00 with leather holster

-Lemat "Grapeshot" RevolverThis large and unusual sidearm was invented by Jean Alexandre Lemat and featured a revolving cylinder which could fire .42 or .36 caliber ammunition.
-In addition, it sported a short 20 gauge shotgun barrel that could fire buckshot.
+Lemat "Grapeshot" RevolverThis large (13" length) and unusual sidearm was invented by Jean Alexandre Lemat and featured a revolving cylinder which could fire .42 or .36 caliber ammunition.
+In addition, it sported a short 20-gauge shotgun barrel that could fire buckshot.
 This firearm was used extensively by the Confederate army (in service 1861-65).

 Half holster available.